 The cross-examination music continuing to play after selecting evidence to present, which means you presented the wrong evidence or at the wrong statement and you're about to take a penalty.

 The explosion that comes with your Life Meter going down.

-One-Scene Wonder: Ema Skye's appearance in AAI was hyped up quite a bit in promotional materials, and there are rumors that the game was originally planned to star her as the player character.
+One-Scene Wonder: Ema Skye's appearance in Investigations was hyped up quite a bit in promotional materials, and there are rumors that the game was originally planned to star her as the player character.
 In the end, we get about five minutes of actual dialogue from her in a brief and somewhat tacked-on cameo that was more or less just there to establish an investigation technique that never appeared again.
 She does have a larger role in the sequel, however.